erikvullings/mithril-materialized/packages/lib/README.md

 ## Version history

+v0.9.6 No breaking changes

+- For a `Collection` with secondary content, do not create a SPA route (with a #!) but leave the URL as is.

 v0.9.5 No breaking changes

 - FIX `Select` bug when numeric option IDs were used and ID === 0, option was never selected.